shekeltechnologies/Documentation/guides/MasterNode_Setup_Cold_Hot_Linux.md

 Exit the editor by CTRL+X and hit Y to commit your changes.

 The IP address(`45.76.33.125` in this example) will be different for you.
 Use the `ifconfig` command to find out your IP address, normally the address of the `eth0` interface.
-Same goes for the value needed for `masternodeprivkey`.
-You need the key generated during the cold wallet setup here.
+Same goes for the `masternodeprivkey` value.
+You need the key returned by the `masternode genkey` command executed in the Cold Wallet(Part 1).
+The exact same key needs to be used for the masternode entry in the `masternode.conf` file of your Cold Wallet(Part 1)

 8. Start the service with: